Thick hyperbolic 3-manifolds with bounded rank: Splitting along barriers

 Let $\pi : \hat M \longrightarrow M$ be the cover corresponding to the image of the map $\pi_1 U \longrightarrow \pi_1 M$ induced by inclusion.
 Then $U$ lifts homeomorphically to a product region $\hat U$ such that the inclusion $\hat U\hookrightarrow \hat M$ is $\pi_1$-surjective.
 Using Corollary \ref{cutting-product}, split $\hat U$ into three adjacent product regions Taking $L$ to be large, we can assume that each $V_i$ has $\epsilon$-width at least any given $L'=L'(g,\epsilon)$.
 With $V_2$ as the $N$ in Theorem \ref{complementary compression bodies}, it follows that for large $L'$, each component of $\hat M \setminus\hat U$ is a compression body with missing interior boundary.

-Regard $\hat M$ as the interior of a manifold with boundary $\bar M$, so that each component of $\bar M \setminus int(\hat U)$ is an actual compression body. \begin {claim} Every incompressible surface in $\hat M$ that is homotopic to a component of $\partial \bar M$ projects to a surface that is homotopic to a barrier of $U$ in $M$. \end {claim}
+Regard $\hat M$ as the interior of a manifold with boundary $\bar M$, so that each component of $\bar M \setminus int(\hat U)$ is an actual compression body. \begin {claim} Every incompressible surface in $\hat M$ that is homotopic to a component of $\partial \bar M$ projects to a barrier of $U$ in $M$. \end {claim}